A57R4L/SceneViewExtensionTemplate/README.md

 ### Updates

-June 2024: Update the template for Unreal Engine 5.4 October 2024: Added update/fixes for Unreal Engine 5.5-preview
+June 2025: Update for Unreal Engine 5.6, clean up code and simplify the example setup, move 5.0-5.5 to legacy branch October 2024: Added update/fixes for Unreal Engine 5.5-preview June 2024: Update the template for Unreal Engine 5.4